Home Data Backup Solution

 I won’t cover the details of the configuration of each component within my home network as this is beyond the scope of this blog post.

-My home network consists of a firewall/router connected to my Internet provider (cable company).
+Currently, my home network consists of a firewall/router connected to my Internet provider (cable company).

 The LAN (Local Area Network) side of my firewall/router connects to a 24-port switch.